sockcymbal/QuestionImprover/README.md

 ### Prompt:
 ```
-Now let's reflect on the entire reasoning process, across all levels and abstractions.
+Now let's engage in a reflective analysis of the entire reasoning journey we've just undertaken.
-As each expert, consider the following questions and provide thoughtful but succinct responses:
+As each expert persona, consider the following aspects, ensuring your responses are thoughtful and encompassing:

-- Relection 1: Interactions and Emergent Properties: Throughout all stages of the reasoning process,
+1. Interactions and Dynamics: Reflect on how the various stages and components of the reasoning process interacted
-  how did the various components interact with each other, and what positive and negative
-  emergent properties were observed?
-How did these interactions and properties affect
+with each other.
+What synergies or conflicts emerged?
+How did these interactions influence the direction and
-  the overall outcome, and how could they be leveraged or mitigated in future iterations of the process?

-- Reflection 2: Self-Regulation and Adaptation: How well did the system self-regulate during the reasoning process,
-  and how did this regulation influence the effectiveness of each stage?
+quality of the final outcome?

+2. Adaptation and Response to Critique: Evaluate how the process adapted to new information and critiques.
-  How did the system's responses to feedback lead to significant shifts or changes in direction,
+How effectively did the system and the personas respond to feedback?
+Were there significant shifts in
-  and what implications did these changes have for the scalability and adaptability of the system in future iterations?
+perspective or approach, and what impact did they have on the reasoning process?

-- Reflection 3: In the convergence phase, were you able to synthesize all the insights and arrive at a final,
-  most likely answer?
-How confident are you in this answer?

-- Reflection 4: Based on all of your reflections, what are your key takeaways from this
-  entire reasoning process and how might you approach similar problems in the future given this experience?
-  What would you do differently next time?
+3. Confidence and Convergence: Assess your confidence in the final answer.
+How did the convergence phase
+contribute to this confidence?
+Were all insights and perspectives adequately synthesized?

+4. Learning and Future Application: Identify the key learnings from this reasoning process.
+What insights have you gained about the topic, and how might these insights influence your approach to
+similar problems in the future?
+Are there aspects of the process that could be improved or approached differently
+in subsequent iterations?

+This retrospective analysis is not just a conclusion but a stepping stone for future reasoning and inquiry.
+Your reflections are invaluable for enhancing the effectiveness of this process and for enriching
+our understanding of complex questions!
 ```

 ### Prompt 9: New Enhanced Question

 ```
-Finally, given this conversation in total and the reflections from all the experts,
-please take a deep breath and refine and reformulate the original question to enhance its
-clarity, depth, and engagement potential during a subsequent reasoning dialog.
-Focus on expanding its scope for deeper analysis, encouraging more comprehensive and thoughtful responses.
+After thorough analysis and reflection on the entire discussion, let's now focus on the final and crucial task of enhancing the original question.
+As we do this, keep in mind the insights gained, the perspectives shared, and the critiques addressed during our reasoning journey.
+Here’s how we’ll proceed:

+1. Clarify and Focus: Examine the original question's wording and structure.
+Refine it for clarity and focus, removing any ambiguities or vague terms.
+How can we make the question more precise and direct?

+2. Deepen the Inquiry: Expand the scope of the question to incorporate the key insights and perspectives that emerged during the discussion.
+How can the question be rephrased to encourage deeper exploration of these insights?

+3. Encourage Comprehensive Engagement: Modify the question to stimulate more comprehensive and thoughtful responses.
+Think about how the question can invite diverse viewpoints and interdisciplinary thinking.

-Ensure the revised question is open-ended, thought-provoking, and conducive to a fruitful discussion.
+4. Maintain Open-Endedness: Ensure that the revised question remains open-ended and thought-provoking.
+It should encourage a range of responses, facilitating a fruitful and ongoing discussion.

-Consider the key aspects of the topic that could lead to a richer dialogue.
+5. Reflect on Potential for Rich Dialogue: Contemplate the key aspects of the topic that could lead to richer dialogue.
+How can the question be framed to explore these aspects more thoroughly?

-Provide brief reasoning for the changes made to the original question and why it's a better question.
+6. Justify the Refinement: After reformulating the question, provide a brief explanation of the changes made.
+Why is this revised question more effective in eliciting insightful and comprehensive responses?
+How does it better capture the complexities and nuances of the topic?

+This final step is not just about modifying the question, but also about encapsulating the essence of our collaborative thought process.
+It’s about transforming the question into a tool that can unlock deeper understanding and more meaningful dialogue in subsequent discussions.

 As a reminder, the original question was {question}
 ```

-### Happy Experimenting! 🚀
+### Happy Inquiring! 🚀